 Let’s say you took out a $200,000, thirty-year mortgage two years ago when your credit was less than stellar.
 You’re paying 6 percent APR on your loan, and your monthly payment (including principal and interest) is $1,199.

-But, now your credit is better, meaning you can qualify to refinance at the lowest rates possible.
-If you refinanced your mortgage into a new loan with 4.5 percent APR, your monthly payment would go down to $1,103, saving you nearly $200 per month and thousands over your repayment timeline.
+But, now your credit is better, meaning you can qualify to refinance at a lower rate, If you refinanced your mortgage into a new loan with 4.5 percent APR, your monthly payment would go down to $1,103, saving you nearly $200 per month and thousands over your repayment timeline.

 Heck, you could also refinance your loan into a new twenty-year mortgage at 4 percent APR and pay just $1,212 per month – cutting years off your repayment and saving a bundle along the way.